Viveyd/https-viveyd.github.io-google-homepage-/README.md

 Hello!
 This was a task to clone an empty repository that I just made at Github into a local directory.
 I had to set up a new SSH key because I forgot the passphrase for my old one and without it I couldn't proceed with the cloning.

+Later on, I did a task where I had to recreate the Google Homepage.
+It was kinda fun and challenging.
+Developer tools of chrome really helped a lot in copying some of the resources and styles.
+My final product was not an exact replica but I'm kinda proud of it.
+I'll do better on the next task.